Ashutosh-data-analytics/Blinkit_Analysis/README.md

 ## ⚠️ Disclaimer
 This project is created for **educational and portfolio purposes only**.
-The dataset does not represent real Blinkit operational data.
+The dataset does not represent actual Blinkit operational data.

 ---

 ⭐ If you find this project useful, consider starring the repository!

-add this image its updated